abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

     - The `FormsModule` module provides the `ngModel` directive to create template forms

+    > **Note**: without importing the `FormsModule` module, you will get an error like `Can't bind to 'ngModel' since it isn't a known property of 'input'`

   - 2️⃣ Then, you can create a template form in the component class with (`ngForm` & `ngModel` directives)

     ```html